wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

-### Then, create you first bot through [Mixin Network dashboard](https://developers.mixin.one/dashboard),if you get a "Invaild Data" message,Just finish all the required options.
+### Create you first bot
+Open [Mixin Network dashboard](https://developers.mixin.one/dashboard), login, use the camera button to scan the QRcode by Mixin messenger app.
+Create your application by click the button.
+If you get a "Invaild Data" message, just finish all the required options.
 write down three required infomations: user id, session id, private key, mixin-node sign the token with them.

 | Key | Description                                  |   example                                         |